claudespice/docs/datasets.md

 # Datasets

 {% hint style="success" %}
 New datasets are added every week, so this list is just the start.
-Get in touch on Discord to suggest more. **We're just getting started!**
+Get in touch on Slack to suggest more. **We're just getting started!**
 {% endhint %}

 ### Datasets for SQL Query